sys41x4/writeup/_posts/Writeups/HTB/2021-03-23-phonebook-htb.md

 ![homepage](/assets/htb/challenge/web/phonebook/img/homepage.png)

-The Webapp ask us to Login to the application.
+The Webapp ask us to Login to the application.<br>
-But we don't have any credentials, but we have a text in the homepage where it says `New (9.8.2020): You can now login using the workstation username and password! - Reese`
+But we don't have any credentials, but we have a text in the homepage where it says<br>
+`New (9.8.2020): You can now login using the workstation username and password! - Reese`

 So `Reese` may or may not be the username.